 No, Vivitrol is not addictive and does not cause withdrawal symptoms when stopped.

 Is Vivitrol considered a narcotic?

-No, Vivitrol is not a narcotic, opioid or controlled substance.
-It does not show up on standard drug tests.
+Vivitrol is not a narcotic, opioid or controlled substance.
+It doesn’t show on standard drug tests.

 What are the alternatives to Vivitrol?

 Naloxone is also available as a pill taken daily (brand names Revia and Depade).
 Vivitrol tends to be a better option because it eliminates the possibility of missing or skipping a dose.

 No, there is not currently a generic for Vivitrol.
 The drug patent doesn’t expire until October 2029.ⓘ